-Nazareth Hospital in Mineral Wells, Texas operated from 1931-1956 but, I think the building may be older than that.
+Nazareth Hospital in Mineral Wells, Texas operated from 1931-1956 (waiting for conformation) but, I think the building may be older than that.
 It was considered a clinic and opened shortly after the Crazy Hotel opened its doors in 1927.

 The Holy Sisters of Nazareth purchased the building for $135,000 (about $2,011,090 today) and moved into the top floor of the 46-room building to serve the patients.
-The building was closed in the 1960s.
-But the clinic itself was temporarily housed in the Crazy Hotel until 2009.
+The Nazareth left in the 1960s and was temporarily housed in the Crazy Hotel until 2009.
 Then it was moved to its new building.

 Please post your stories in the comment section below.
 We would love to hear your stories about the old hospital.
 As for the historical details gathered, we found much of historical timeline from state and local historical websites that was full information but not a single old picture of the hospital when in operation.
 (We lost many of the comments when the original website was deleted from our web host.)

 The Old Nazareth Hospital in Mineral Wells, Texas Current State